soham23/hmac_sha256_cracker/README.md

 # HMAC-SHA256 Cracker

-This tool can be used to crack secret keys that have been used to sign long messages with HMAC-SHA256 algorithms.
+This tool can be used to crack secret keys that have been used to sign long messages with HMAC-SHA256 algorithm.

 ### Can't I just use hashcat?
 Yes.
 In fact if your message is shorter than 51 bytes, I'd recommend using hashcat since it's a tried & tested tool.
 However, hashcat won't accept messages longer than 51 bytes.